bennyh960/NPM_dotenvSafer/README.md

 ### Custom paths

-- By default, validates .env and .env.example.
+- By default, validates `.env` and `.env.example`.
-- Set path to validate ./.backend.env and ./.backend.env.example, etc.
+- You can set a custom path to validate files like `./.backend.env` and `./.backend.env.example`.

 ---